Deligne-Lusztig duality on the stack of local systems

 \begin{itemize} \item If $\F \in \Dmod(\LSG)^\ss$, then it is immediately checked that its $(!, \dR)$-fiber at $\sigma \in \LSG(\kk)$ is zero whenever $\sigma$ is not semisimple.
 Similarly, if $\F \in \QCoh(\LSG)^\ss$, then its $*$-fiber at $\sigma \in \LSG(\kk)$ is zero whenever $\sigma$ is not semisimple.

-\item We will define an object, the \emph{Steinberg object} $\ul\St_G$, which plays the role of the structure sheaf of the non-existent formal completion $(\LSG)^\wedge_{\LSG^\ss}$.
-For instance, the geometric fibers $\restr{\ul\St_G}{\sigma}$ are zero for $\sigma$ non-semisimple and $1$-dimensional (but sitting in varying cohomological degree) if $\sigma$ is semisimple. \item As a consequence of Theorem \ref{mainthmbis: fibers of St}, any skyscraper (in either the D-module or quasi-coherent sense) at a semisimple local system belongs to $\Dmod(\LSG)^\ss$ or $\QCoh(\LSG)^\ss$. \end{itemize}
+\item In Section \ref{sssec:defn of St}, we will define the \emph{Steinberg} D-module $\St_G$ and its underlying quasi-coherent sheaf $\ul\St_G \in \QCoh(\LSG)$.
+The former plays the role of the dualizing sheaf on the non-existent stack $\LSG^\ss$, the latter plays the role of the structure sheaf of the non-existent formal completion $(\LSG)^\wedge_{\LSG^\ss}$.
+For instance, the geometric fibers $\restr{\ul\St_G}{\sigma}$ are zero for $\sigma$ non-semisimple and $1$-dimensional (but sitting in varying cohomological degree) if $\sigma$ is semisimple.

+\item As a consequence of Theorem \ref{mainthmbis: fibers of St}, any skyscraper (in either the D-module or the quasi-coherent sense) at a semisimple local system belongs to $\Dmod(\LSG)^\ss$ or $\QCoh(\LSG)^\ss$. \end{itemize}

 \sssec{}